lazywinadmin/frpsug.github.io/powershellsat-2019.md

 ## English

 Our event 'PowerShell Saturday' is almost there!
-It will be held in Paris, the 21 of September 2019, and start at 9h00.
+It will be held in Paris on the 12th of October 2019, and start at 9h00.
 Venue information will be disclosed soon

 If you want to simply participate, you can register directly on our meetup [Here](https://www.meetup.com/fr-FR/FrenchPSUG/events/261869405/).
-Registration will open in August

 ### Call for speakers